CometHSolis/CometHSolis/README.md

 ### Hi there 👋

 My name is Comet and I make things!
-You'll see,, alot of repos on my page, but let me save you the hassle and tell you the non-junk ones.
+I've got these repos:

 RREngine-Addons:             All my Addons for The64thGamer's RR-Engine!
 Mostly made for my friends. <br>
 Open Hand Poser (OHP):       My open source dynamic handposing solution!
 Mostly for VR, made it cuz I was bored one day!

-theres not much else, the rest is just junk.
+theres not much else.
 <!--
 **CometHSolis/CometHSolis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.